cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/motivation.md

 Be clear and descriptive about how people can get involved and document it well.
 Good "first issues" and "help wanted" labels are great ways to signal how people can get started (for guidance on curating your good first issues [please refer to this doc)](/maintainers/github/issue-labels/).
 It also shows that the maintainers have taken the time to identify how newcomers can help.
 But also be explicit about what you need and communicate it where your users are (e.g. Twitter, Slack, tech blogs, docs, releases).

 The more descriptive, the better.
-While telling contributors " just to jump in" may be easy, it can also be really overwhelming.
+While telling contributors "just to jump in" may be easy, it can also be really overwhelming.
 Taking the time to describe what you need and how you need it is time-consuming, but it will also save you time down the line as people start work on things you need the way you specified them, reducing backs and forth.
 By describing the "what" and "how" of what you need, you are onboarding new contributors and empowering them to help other potential contributors.

 An adopters list lets people know who's using your project.
 Big company names always help instill confidence but may also signal people working at these companies that they could get more involved, maybe even become a maintainer.
 More mature projects should take advantage of end-user committees.
 Generally composed of a diverse group of decision-makers, building relationships with your end-users and getting input on what they would like to see on the roadmap is incredibly valuable.